Western Force: Logo

-In March 2018, a new renewed Western Force changed their logo and jersey.
-The logo was very similar to the previous logo, this came after being axed from their most recent season of Super Rugby.
+In March 2018, the Western Force changed their logo and jersey.
+The logo was very similar to the previous logo, this came after being axed from their most recent season of Super Rugby (2017).

 Support

 Shortly after RugbyWA won the fourth Australian franchise, an on-line register was set up for members to record their interest.
 In the space of weeks, 10,000 people had registered.
 When membership was officially launched in July, more than 13,000 were registered, with around 400 companies expressed interest in hospitality packages.
 Soon the Force had the largest membership base of any of the Australian Super 14 teams.
 By the time pre-season had started, the Force had 16,000 members.

 Australian Rugby Union CEO Gary Flowers told the media that "people power" was a key factor in Western Australia being awarded the franchise ahead of Victoria.
 Prior to the announcement, more than 25,500 Western Australians signed a petition in support of their state's bid.
 In addition, 5,000 people, including the state's premier Dr Geoff Gallop, attended a rally at Subiaco Oval, organised by two rugby mothers "the Scrum Mums" (Jennifer Hoskins and Irma Cooper) to show how much the people of Western Australia wanted the franchise.
 By the end of the first season, the Force finished with the highest crowd average out of all the Australian teams, despite finishing in last place, the fans still came out to see Wallaby stars such as Matt Giteau, Drew Mitchell and Nathan Sharpe (though Mitchell and Giteau were not in the 2006 line-up).